Healthy Homes Assessment Melrose

 Melrose Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Melrose and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Melrose and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

 From 1 July 2021

-• Property managers and private landlords must ensure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2024